Jacqueline Kennedy Onassis: Popularity

 Jacqueline Kennedy's marriage to Aristotle Onassis caused her popularity to decline sharply among an American public who viewed it as a betrayal of the assassinated president.
 Her lavish lifestyle as Onassis's "trophy wife", in contrast to "the shy, selfless, and sacrificing mother the American public had come to respect" as First Lady, led the press to portray her as "a spendthrift and a reckless woman".

 Jacqueline Kennedy Onassis took conscious control of her public image and, by the time of her death, succeeded in rehabilitating it.
 By moving back to New York City after Onassis's death, working as an editor for Viking Press and Doubleday, focusing on her children and grandchildren, and participating in charitable causes, she reversed her "reckless spendthrift" image.
 She also reestablished her relationship with the Kennedy family and supported the John F. Kennedy Library and Museum.

-She remains one of the most popular First Ladies.
-She was featured 27 times on the annual Gallup list of the top 10 most admired people of the second half of the 20th century; this number is superseded by only Billy Graham and Queen Elizabeth II and is higher than that of any U.S. president.
+Onassis remains one of the most popular First Ladies.
+She was featured 27 times on the annual Gallup list of the top 10 most admired people of the second half of the 20th century; this number is surpassed by only Billy Graham and Queen Elizabeth II and is higher than that of any U.S. president.

-Tina Turner and Jackie Joyner-Kersee have cited Jacqueline Kennedy Onassis as influences.
+Both Tina Turner and Jackie Joyner-Kersee have cited Jacqueline Kennedy Onassis as an influence.